CS231n • Convolutional Neural Networks

 Adaptive Methods:

-- Adam (Kingma & Ba, 2015): Combines ideas from momentum and RMSProp, adjusting learning rates for each parameter individually.
-Widely used for its ease of use.
+- Adam (Kingma & Ba, 2015): Combines momentum and adaptive learning rates for each parameter.
+It is widely used because it requires little tuning.

-- RMSProp (Tieleman & Hinton, 2012): Scales learning rates based on the moving average of squared gradients, stabilizing training.
+- RMSProp (Tieleman & Hinton, 2012): Adjusts learning rates based on the moving average of squared gradients, stabilizing updates.

 -